xsirr/turtlerino/README.md

 **There are also custom commands built into the chatbox**

 /pyramid (amount) (message) sends a pyramid in chat with a max character of 500 if its more than that it wont send into chat preventing a half pyramid to send.
-/trihard will send TriHard 7 into chat
+/trihard will send TriHard 7 into chat.
-/commands will list all your custom commands
+/commands will list all your custom commands in the console.

 To add custom commands you will need to click settings there you will find a command: and then a textbox with / already entered in.
 To create a valid command you need to type (command)(space)(message to send) and then press enter, close the settings window, type out your command in chat and enjoy :)